 Real leather does not peel nor flake.
 The only exception is if a leather’s urethane finish has been damaged.
 In this case, you’ll notice the … Read more

-When it comes to leather scratch repair, let your fingers be the judge.
-If you can feel the damage caused by your dog or cat, … Read more
+The rule of thumb with leather scratch repair is to let your fingers be the judge.
+If you can feel the damage caused by your … Read more

-We got our start in 1987 repairing leather and vinyl auto interiors for dealerships and body shops in Southern California.
-CC learned that tiny beads … Read more
+Before Rub ‘n Restore, Inc. we were Vinyl Ladies, repairing leather car seats and auto interiors for dealerships and body shops across Southern California.
+The … Read more

 Like a good bone, dogs can’t resist chewing on fine leather furniture.
 The damage wrought from Scooby’s snacking often results in a large hole — … Read more